ashutosh-aanand/AI-LAB/2_MCP_LAB/my_mcp_servers/README.md

 Learning to create an mcp server:
 ---

+MCP is an open protocol designed to standardize how applications provide context to AI models.

+It allows applications to expose data and functionality to AI models in a structured way, similar to how APIs work but specifically tailored for AI interactions.

+---

-we will use mcp python sdk
+We will use mcp python sdk

 install uv
 - package manager better than pip